 With the exception of a very few recent European imports who have yet to have any impact on modern successful show lines, the pedigrees of white MS trace, almost to a dog, to puppy mills and commercial breeders.

 And therein lies a problem.
 Puppy mills are notorious for issuing fraudulent pedigrees, representing crossbreds as purebred and capitalizing on "rare" colours.
-It does not take a huge leap to imagine the potential of a Westie cross or two in such a profit motivated setting.
+It does not take a huge leap to imagine the potential of a Westie or Poodle cross in such a profit motivated setting.